-Regular people should not emulate the everyday training sessions of bodybuilders like Rich Piana for example.
-Those guys can afford training at the gym for a hours each day because it’s part of their job and steroids help you recover faster.
+Regular people should not emulate the training sessions of bodybuilders like Rich Piana.
+Those guys can afford to train for hours each day because it’s part of their job.
+Besides, the steroids they take allow them to recover faster.

-The average person does not have the time nor the ability to recover from daily high volume workouts, especially when lifting weights is not being done for a living with plenty of rest and cash to follow.
+The average person has neither the time nor the ability to recover from daily high volume workouts.

 In most cases, 2-4 days a week is enough to progress.
 Yes, you could train every day if you manipulate the volume and the intensity, but the benefits from a similar approach are highly questionable.
 Besides, everyday lifting is not sustainable in the long run unless you have a gym in your house or nearby.